Imperial College School of Medicine: Six-year MBBS/BSc

 (The new curriculum started four years ago.
 The information about the latter two years is based on the old course but is likely to be similar.)

-Phase 2 involves study for the BSc, comprising 3 5-week modules then a 10-week supervised research project or specialist course, leading to a BSc (Hons) in Medical Sciences with one of the following: Cardiovascular sciences; Endocrinology; Gastroenterology and hepatology; Haematology; Immunity and infection; Management; Neuroscience and mental health; Reproductive and developmental sciences; Respiratory science; Surgery and anaesthesia.

-The following specialist courses are available instead of undertaking a research project: Medical humanities, History of medicine, Epidemiology and international health.
+Phase 2 involves study for the BSc, comprising three 5-week modules then a 10-week supervised research project or specialist course, leading to a BSc (Hons) in Medical Sciences with one of the following: Anaesthesia and Critical Care; Biomedical Engineering; Cancer Frontiers; Cardiovascular Sciences; Endocrinology; Gastroenterology and Hepatology; Global Health; Molecular and Translational Haematology; Humanities, Philosophy and Law; Immunity and infection; Management; Neuroscience and Mental Health; Pharmacology; Remote Medicine; Reproductive and Developmental Sciences; Surgical Design, Technology and Innovation; and Translational Respiratory Medicine.
+The following specialist courses are available instead of undertaking a research project: Medical Humanities, History of Medicine, Epidemiology, and International Health.
 BSc courses that have available places after the allocation of Imperial students are open to medical students from other universities who wish to intercalate.

-Phase 3a covers the specialties of obstetrics and gynaecology, radiology, paediatrics, psychiatry, oncology, general practice, critical care, infectious diseases, dermatology, rheumatology and orthopaedics through clinical attachments.
+Phase 3a covers the specialties of obstetrics and genecology, radiology, pediatrics, psychiatry, oncology, general practice, critical care, infectious diseases, dermatology, rheumatology and orthopedics through clinical attachments.
 It includes a 4-week course in clinical pathology at the start of the year and a one-week teaching skills course.

 Phase 3b, the final year, consists of seven three-week clinical attachments in accident and emergency medicine; general practice; cardiology and radiology; ear, nose and throat, ophthalmology and renal medicine; two professional work experience attachments (one in medicine and one in surgery); one specialty choice module; an eight-week elective period which may be spent in the UK or overseas, and a practical medicine course, which provides specific preparation for the foundation year after graduation.

 Medical Biosciences

 The school offers a 3-year BSc biomedical science degree which opened in 2006.
 The course was re-designed to reflect new teaching methods such as ‘flipped classroom’ and an intensive laboratory curriculum.
 Renamed Medical Biosciences, the course accepted its first cohort in 2017.

 In the first and second years, students study fundamental human biology and the molecular basis of human disease.
 Modules on cellular and molecular biology and pharmacology underpin, for example, infectious diseases and immunology, cancer and neurobiology.
-Students will learn to ‘think like a scientist’ with a research-intensive, laboratory-focused curriculum, whilst workshops on critical health issues and modules in science communication and ethics will broaden their outlook and employability skills.
+Students learn to ‘think like a scientist’ with a research-intensive, laboratory-focused curriculum, whilst attending workshops on critical health issues and modules in science communication and ethics aimed to broaden their outlook and employability skills.

 In the third-year students will choose specialist modules, each of which examines a global health problem, and a final year project.
-Students will have the option to complete a 20-week intensive research project; a placement; or undertake a dissertation on a biomedical science topic.
+Students have the option to complete a 20-week intensive research project; a placement; or undertake a dissertation on a biomedical science topic.
 Placement possibilities may include industry, hospitals, publishing houses, museums, charities and government agencies.

 Students also have the option of studying for a 4th year with Imperial College Business School, graduating in BSc Medical Biosciences with Management.